-Case diameter: 36mm
+Case diameter: 35mm

-Strap width: 17mm
+Strap width: 17.5mm

-Time keeping: grade A
+time keeping: grade A+

-We aim to dispatch all orders placed before 12pm (GMT), on the same day working day.
-Where this isn't possible, we will inform you via email as soon as possible.
+We aim to dispatch all orders within 2-3 working days, where this isn't possible, we will try to inform you via email.

-When your order is dispatched you will be emailed the tracking details.
+When your order is dispatched your tracking details will be updated.

-Please allow extra processing time for watches with a customised engraving or strap, during busy sales periods this can take an extra 3-7 working days.
+Please allow extra processing time for watches with a customised engraving or strap, during busy sales periods this can sometimes take an extra 5-10 working days.

 If you are in a hurry for your watch, please email us.